Brav-ura/Hacky-easter-2024/Level 4 - Level Four/Piece of Cake 1.md

 # Solution
 We know that we have to ROT every digit, the only thing is that the number in the rotation is different for every character.

 A piece of cake is the big hint to reach the solution.
-While a pie it's not a dessert, it's close enough to think that it's referring to the number pi **π**.
+While a pie is arguably not a cake, it's close enough to think that it's referring to a pie, or rather, the number pi **π** and its pieces, or decimals.

 Rather that ROT'ing by hand every character with cyberchef, let's have a python script do it instead.